To provide nursing and residential support for Ex-Service men and women

 We are also a specialist provider of employment focused support services for people that have a criminal record, including through the gate support for people that have served a custodial sentence.

-Provision of general needs housing for rent throughout the UK
+Provision of general needs housing for rent across the UK.

 HorseBack UK is a charity which was set up in 2009 to empower service personnel and veterans suffering from life-changing injuries and post traumatic stress disorder.
 Using horsemanship and outdoor activities participants gain self confidence and self esteem amongst people who have experienced similar trauma.